usaid-cs/yesterday-i-learned/physics.md

+1. An electron and positron spin together to form a [positronium](https://en.wikipedia.org/wiki/Positronium), an unstable state.
+When they annihilate each other, they turn into two or three photons, depending on their spin states.
+1. [Quantum fluctuations](https://en.wikipedia.org/wiki/Quantum_fluctuation) pull the universe apart.
+Assuming the theory holds true, specifically the [vacuum energy](https://en.wikipedia.org/wiki/Vacuum_energy) part of it, this explains why [galaxies are moving away from us faster and faster](https://en.wikipedia.org/wiki/Accelerating_expansion_of_the_universe).
 1. The Earth is actually closer to the sun during the northern hemisphere's winter.
 Seasons are largely affected by the tilt.
 Also, most of Africa is in the southern hemisphere, if you haven't noticed already.
 1. Only rohots sink in lava.
 Humans don't sink into lava.
 1. Short gamma ray bursts are generated when (including) neutron stars merge.
 Long gamma ray bursts are generated when [supernovae collapse into a black hole](https://www.youtube.com/watch?v=RLykC1VN7NY).
 Theories even suggest maybe there isn't much more life in space because GRBs are killing lifeforms on a regular basis.